zenOSmosis/speaker.app/README.md

 **zenRTC** (built with simple-peer) is based on WebRTC, adding additional functionality such as user-level network strength indication, events over data channels, and P2P-based shared state syncing.

-**Phantom Server** is a network host which runs in your web browser, and acts as the host, shared state manager, proxy, and transcoder for all connected participants within a WebRTC network.
+**Phantom Server** is a network host which runs in your web browser, and acts as the host, shared state manager, proxy, and virtualServer for all connected participants within a WebRTC network.

 Every participant connects to the Phantom Server via a P2P connection and Phantom Server handles the stream negotiations / network programming with the other peers.